MADE-Apps/MADE.NET/docs/articles/features/data-validation.md

 - The value is a collection and contains items
 - The value is a boolean and is true
 - The value is a string and is not null or whitespace

+### WellFormedUrlValidator

+The `WellFormedUrlValidator` validates that a string value is a well-formed URL using the `Uri.IsWellFormedUriString` method.

 ## Creating your own custom data validators